chaos-polymtl/lethe/doc/source/examples/multiphysics/concentric-heat-exchanger/concentric-heat-exchanger.rst

             set id = 4
             set type              = noflux
         end
     end

 Next, we define the physical properties for both the solid and the fluid.
-It is important to explicitely indicate the number of solids, otherwise the solid region will not be detected by Lethe.
+It is important to explicitly indicate the number of solids, otherwise, the solid region will not be detected by Lethe.
 We consider the physical properties of copper for the solid and water for the fluid.
-The exponent that arise results from the change of units for length from meter to millimeter.
+The exponent that arises results from the change of units for length from meter to millimeter.

 .. code-block:: text

    subsection physical properties
      set number of solids = 1
      subsection fluid 0
-       set kinematic viscosity            = 1 #1e-6
+       set kinematic viscosity            = 1
-       set specific heat                  = 4180e6 # 1 #4180e6 #14180
+       set specific heat                  = 4180e6
-       set density                        = 1000e-9 # 1 #1000e-9 #11000
+       set density                        = 1000e-9
-       set thermal conductivity           = 0.60e3 # 0.14558 #0.607e3 #0.598e-2 #10.6
+       set thermal conductivity           = 0.60e3
      end

        subsection solid 0
-       set thermal conductivity           = 398e3   # 115.37 #398e3
+       set thermal conductivity           = 398e3
-       set specific heat                  = 385e6   # 1 #385e6
+       set specific heat                  = 385e6
-       set density                        = 8960e-9 # 1#15.37
+       set density                        = 8960e-9
      end
    end

 To enable a more complete analysis of the case, we enable the heat flux post-processing.
-This will calculate the total heat flux on every boundary of the domain and enable us to characterize the energy coming in and out of every inlets and oulets.
+This will calculate the total heat flux on every boundary of the domain and enable us to characterize the energy coming in and out of every inlets and outlets.

 .. code-block:: text